Best internet providers for expats in the Netherlands 2026

 Can I get internet immediately?

 Yes, Odido Klik&Klaar: Order online, delivery in 2-3 days, plug in, internet.
 Total time: 2-3 days + 5 minutes setup.
 Cable (if already installed): Sign up, self-install kit delivered, activate.
 Total time: 3-5 days.
 Everything else: 1-3 weeks for installation/activation.
-For immediate need: Order Klik&Klaar now, use it until your fiber/cable is installed, then cancel (monthly cancellable).
+For immediate need: Order Klik&Klaar now, use it until your fibre/cable is installed, then cancel (monthly cancellable).

 How long does the entire internet setup typically take?

 Cable (Ziggo): 3-5 working days (self-install usually if cable already in building, technician only if needed).
 DSL: 1-2 weeks (phone line activation + modem delivery, technician rarely needed).
-Fiber (new installation): 1-3 weeks (schedule technician visit, required 2-4 hour appointment, drilling may be needed, check with landlord).
+Fibre (new installation): 1-3 weeks (schedule technician visit, required 2-4 hour appointment, drilling may be needed, check with landlord).
 Klik&Klaar (5G): 2-3 days delivery (plug in, connect, never needs technician).

 Is internet included in rent?